lwukusick/qmk_firmware/docs/flashing.md

     * (TODO) Double-tap the `nRST` button on the PCB.
 2. Wait for the OS to detect the device
-3. Copy the .uf2 file to the new USB disk
+3. Copy the .uf2 file to the new USB disk or

+CLI Flashing sequence:

+1. Enter the bootloader using any of the following methods:
+    * Tap the `RESET` keycode
+    * Double-tap the `nRST` button on the PCB.
+2. Wait for the OS to detect the device
+3. Flash via QMK CLI eg. `qmk flash --keyboard handwired/onekey/rpi_pico --keymap default`
 4. Wait for the keyboard to become available